-Digital coins are money used on the Internet.
-It is digital money in the form of numbers.
+July 23, 2019 | AtoZ Markets – Digital coin is money in the form of numbers.
 It has no material equivalent in the real world.
 But digital currencies have all the characteristics of traditional money.
 Just as local money in any state, you can obtain, transfer or exchange it for other currencies.
 You can use it to pay for goods and services.
-Such as topping up your phone and Internet accounts, buying online, paying for bills ...
+Such as topping up your phone and Internet accounts, buying online, paying for bills and more.
 Digital currencies have no geographical or political boundaries.
-Transactions may be sent from anywhere to any point in the world.
-Digital accounts and portfolios can be considered bank deposits.
+Users of digital currencies send transactions from anywhere to any point in the world.

 Encrypted currencies or Cryptocurrency?

 Encrypted currencies or Cryptocurrency is an asset used as a means of exchange.
 It is reliable because it is based on a complex encrypted system based on cryptography.
 One of the basic objectives of cryptography is to make communication safe and protected.
-It creates and analyzes algorithms and protocols that allow encryption of data so that no information is changed.
-Encryption is a combination of a large number of different sciences, so mathematics is defined as the basic process of encryption.
+Also, it creates and analyzes algorithms and protocols that allow encryption of data so that no information is changed.
+Encryption is a combination of a large number of different sciences.
+The basic process of encryption through mathematics.
 Mathematics is responsible for the reliability of encrypted algorithms and protocols.
 Furthermore, Encrypted currencies or Cryptocurrencies have a system and a protocol called a blockage or a digitized accounting book.
 Thus, this means that no third authority controls all transactions, transfers, and transmissions in the network.

-Although Cryptocurrencies are a type of digital currency, there are some basic differences between the two
+Although, cryptocurrencies are a type of digital currency.
+There are some basic differences between the two: